XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

 people in computer circles.
 The CPU interacts closely with primary storage, or main memory, referring to it for both instructions and data.

+A computer's `Main Memory (RAM)` holds data only temporarily, at the time the computer is executing a program. `RAM` is `volatile`.
+That is, when power to the chips, or system, is lost or turned off the contents of RAM memory are lost.

+A `ROM` chip is used primarily in the start up process of a computer. `ROM` is necessary because, when you turn on the computer, the CPU receives electrical power and is ready to begin executing instructions, but because the computer was just turned on, RAM is empty and does not have any instructions for the CPU to execute.
+This is where `ROM` comes into play.

 * Primary Memory
   * RAM (Main Memory)
   * ROM (Read only Memory)